worldline/swagger-jack/README.md

 * _specification_: to write descriptors of your API
 * _tools_: based on this descriptors: friendly GUI for documentation, client libraries...

-This nodeJs modules implements the swagger specification and offers you two middlewares to:
+**Swagger-Jack** is a nodeJS modules that implements the swagger specification and offers you three middlewares to:

 1. _generate_ your routes from a swagger descriptor, binding them to your own controller functions
 2. _validate_ all the API inputs (query parameter, headers, bodies...)
+3. report _errors_ in a consistent way

 ## How can I use it ?